KenanZhu/KNZ_Convert/Readme.md

 The converted file own some traits as below:

 1. Conversion does not require additional parameter information, the file is lossless conversion, only convert the foemat, do not modify the information.
-2. For the obsrved value types ofdifferent frequency hands in the original file, the software will automatically match and general default is the conversion table at the end of the readme：
+2. The double character observation types of RINEX2.xx version will be automatically matched according to the following table:

 ![image](Convert_chart.png)